dannsam/xenko-docs/manual/animation/use-animations.md

 <span class="label label-doc-level">Intermediate</span>
 <span class="label label-doc-audience">Programmer</span>

-You can add [AnimationComponent](xref:SiliconStudio.Xenko.Animations.AnimationComponent) to an entity and [set up its parameters](set-up-animations.md) in the Game Studio.
+You can add an [AnimationComponent](xref:SiliconStudio.Xenko.Animations.AnimationComponent) to an entity and [set up its parameters](set-up-animations.md) in the Game Studio.
 The [AnimationComponent](xref:SiliconStudio.Xenko.Animations.AnimationComponent) class is designed to be used mainly from a script.

 Some of the more useful properties include: